At the University of South Dakota

 Join us for an opportunity to learn to meet Jesus Christ in your daily life.

 Come share dinner and fellowship Thursday after the 5:15pm Mass at the Dollar Dinner.
-This week's host: USD Knights of Columbus.
+This week's host: The Newman Neighbors.
 Dinner will be provided, all we ask is a $1 donation, but if you don't have the $1 you can still eat.
 Can't make it this week?
 Dollar Dinners will occur every Thursday at 6pm this semester!

 Fridays @ 6am

 Basketball at The Wellness Center.
 All are welcome.

 Stations of the Cross will be Fridays during Lent followed by Divine Mercy Chaplet, all in the chapel.